 How to submit:

 - Submit online on Canvas.
-There is a submission box on Canvas for you to submit your document.
+There will be a submission box on Canvas for you to submit your document.
 Either .docx, .pdf, or a picture of your written solutions are acceptable as long as we can read your attempts.

 Collaboration Policy: